IntersectMBO/cardano-node/doc/stake-pool-operations/register_stakepool.md

 Registering your stake pool requires:

-* Create JSON file with your metadata and store it in the node and in a url you maintain.
+* Create JSON file with your metadata and store it in the node and in a url you maintain
 * Get the hash of your JSON file
 * Generate the stake pool registration certificate
 * Create a delegation certificate pledge
 * Submit the certificates to the blockchain

-**WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys** So, when doing this on mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.
+**WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys**.
+So, when doing this on mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.

 #### Create a JSON file with your pool's metadata